apache/couchdb-documentation/src/contributing.rst

 When you make a change to the documentation, you should make sure that you follow the style.
 Look through some files and you will see that the style is quite straightforward.
-If you do not know if your formating is in compliance with the style, ask yourself the following question::
+If you do not know if your formatting is in compliance with the style, ask yourself the following question::

     Is it needed for correct syntax?